korenevskiy/Events-plugin-for-jQuery/README.md

 ```javascript
 jQuery().var('cost',200);
 ```
-*We have placed the value 200 in all linked tags to the cost variable, and in the tag .order_cost_tax placed a value of 240, which is 20% more than the value of the variable.*
+*We have placed the value 200 in all binding tags to the cost variable, and in the tag .order_cost_tax placed a value of 240, which is 20% more than the value of the variable.*

-##### Результат:
+##### Result:
 ```html
 <span class='ammount'>200</span>
 <span class='cart_cost'>200</span>